gomorpheus/morpheus-apidoc/source/includes/_instances.md

 createdBy |  | Filter by Created By (User) ID.
-Accepts multiple values. status |  | Filter by instance type status showDeleted | false | If true, includes instances in pending removal status.
+Accepts multiple values. status |  | Filter by instance type status showDeleted | false | If true, includes instances in pending removal status. deleted |  | If true, only instances in pending removal status are returned.

 ## Get a Specific Instance